-No, there will be no change to your monthly maintaining the account fee as part of these changes.
+No, there has been no change to your monthly maintaining the account fee as part of these changes.

-For any questions relating to your new Allianz Assistance cover from 21st November 2021, visit the Allianz Assistance Hub which can be access through internet banking or contact Membership services
+For any questions relating to your new Allianz Assistance cover please read through the FAQ's carefully or if you still need assistance, please contact Membership Services.
+You can also visit the Allianz Assistance Hub which can be accessed through Internet Banking.

 Travel Insurance claims